 There are some difficult considerations that must be made when undergoing this system change such as identifying what current processes are difficult to let go of and where they are only sticky because they’re part of the status quo.

 Where friction arises from a resistance to change, then it is important to ensure that the user’s end state has been considered and effectively communicated as well as the ROI for the organization.
-This allows all involved to see the personal value that the system change can provide, rather than feeling that a change might be being forced onto them without having considered the impact it will have on them.
+This allows all involved to see the personal value that the legacy system change can provide, rather than feeling that a legacy system change might be being forced onto them without having considered the impact it will have on them.